ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 We will looking for a variable in memory that matches the X coordinate of a selected pixel on a screen.
 This value is displayed in the application's window and underscored by a red line in the screenshot.

+It is important to emphasize that you should not close the ColorPix application during all process of analysis.
+If you close and restart the application you should start to search variable from the beginning.

 First task is looking for a segment which contains a variable with X coordinate.
 This task can be done in two steps:

 1. Find absolute address of the variable with Cheat Engine memory scanner.